mhaseebtariq/data-scientist-demystified/README.md

 * Experience with Cloud platforms and services like AWS, GCP, Azure

 ### Explaining Model
 Like mentioned before in some contexts it is really important to explain the model output.
-Imagin the level of confidence the operations analyst will have if she's presented with the explanation of the sales forecast in the following manner:
+Imagine the level of confidence the operations analyst will have if she's presented with the explanation of the sales forecast [2] in the following manner:

 ![Model Explanation](./model-explanation.jpg)